 Claim or List Your Business on Bing Places

-Set up Bing Webmaster Tools
+Set Up Bing Webmaster Tools

 Submit your Sitemap